 Ultimately, this reviewer thinks that war movies should either be shot in black and white (like BATTLEGROUND or SAHARA) or in living color (like PATTON or VON RYAN’S EXPRESS), but without focusing on the really gory aspects of war.
 The horrors and realities of war can be shown perfectly well in a patriotic, inspiring movie for broad audiences, and vice versa, without all of today’s post-modern, R-rated angst.
 FLAGS OF OUR FATHERS is not a bad movie.
 In fact, some of its re-creations are extremely impressive.
 It’s just a rather dour motion picture with a bit too jaundiced view of reality and the World War II propaganda on the American side.

+FLAGS OF OUR FATHERS is an important, agonizingly poignant history lesson about the American soldiers who invaded the Japanese island of Iwo Jima during World War II.
+Directed by Clint Eastwood, the movie focuses on the three surviving soldiers among six who raised the second American flag on Iwo Jima, which appeared in the famous Pulitzer Prize winning photo.
+The movie shifts back and forth between the fight on the island, a publicity tour with the three survivors designed to raise money for the war effort, and the sad, sometimes tragic circumstances of the soldiers' lives after the war.
 The plot in FLAGS OF OUR FATHERS is somewhat choppy since the director, Clint Eastwood, fails to provide a single overall premise and tone throughout the whole movie.
 This movie often questions America's need to manufacture heroes in a time of war.
 This and other negative post-modern aspects are balanced by the movie's patriotic depiction of average Americans called upon to do their duty with distinction.
 MOVIEGUIDE® advises extreme caution for the movie's frequent emphasis on the negative, some graphic war violence, graphic images of wounds, and an abundance of strong foul language.